Transit-Oriented Development Project

 The City has worked closely with CenturyLink and the development team to ensure that CenturyLink remains in the community.
-The City Council considered use of the RV Park, which is owned by the City.
-This site was originally purchased to expand the City’s operations and maintenance facilities at a later time.
-CenturyLink’s Operations facility will be a better fit with similar business types within this area, allowing for a property within the Urban Core.
+The City Council approved use of the RV Park, which is owned by the City, as a relocation site.
+This will allow for CenturyLink’s Operations facility to be located in an area with similar business types, allowing for the TOD to be developed on the current site within the Urban Core.

 Why is the City involved in this project?